Nan province: History

-The provincial tree and provincial flower is the Orchid Tree (Bauhinia variegata).
+In August 2024, many provinces in the north experienced flooding.
+For Nan, it was considered the worst flooding in 100 years.

 Demographics

 Hill tribes constitute 10.5 percent of the population.
 Inhabitants known as the T'in or Mal people speak a Northern Mon-Khmer or Khmuic language, T'in, an unknown language when Gérard Diffloth's classifications were widely cited in a 1974 Encyclopædia Britannica article.